-The reason HEPA filters are certified to capture particles 0.3 microns in size is because it is the particle size that mechanical filters are least efficient at collecting.
-Particles measuring 0.3 micron in size are the most difficult to remove from the air and can easily get deep into the respiration system where they can cause or aggravate lung problems.
+The reason HEPA filters are certified to capture particles 0.3 microns in size is that it is the particle size that mechanical filters are least efficient at collecting.
+Particles measuring 0.3 microns in size are the most difficult to remove from the air and can easily get deep into the respiration system where they can cause or aggravate lung problems.

 HEPA filters are so efficient that only 3 out of every 10,000 particles that enter the filter will get through.
 Interestingly enough, HEPA filters actually become more efficient with age as the trapped particles make the air passages in the filter even smaller and more difficult for particles to navigate.

 Industrial quality Vacuums